The following post is from Selena Moffitt of 1 Mom’s Mission: Busy Mom’s Guide to Easy Recycling

 However, the recycling process doesn’t have to be that hard.
 A little education, a few well-placed bins, and you are ready to do YOUR part in nurturing our planet.

 Gather up the following materials to create your simple recycling centers.
 Get your kids to help.

-1. Bins or tubs: Ikea has some great ones that are tall and slender which fit under the kitchen sink very well.
+1. Bins or tubs: Ikea has some great ones that are tall and slender and fit under the kitchen sink very well.
 I also shopped at thrift stores and dollar stores to acquire baskets.